Roulette History: How We Reinvented the Wheel

 Join Roulette.co.uk as we take a glance back through history and trace the development of roulette, from its origins as a French man’s failed experiment to the sophisticated pastime we enjoy today.

-The creation of roulette started over a hundred years ago.
-No one is exactly sure of the date, however we know that the original idea for a roulette wheel originated in the 17th Century when Blaise Pascal, a French mathematician and scientist, wanted to create a machine to show how perpetual motion worked.
-His attempts didn’t quite work, but his machine was the basis of what would later become the roulette wheel we know today.
+Roulette was born over a hundred years ago, though the precise date is uncertain.
+However we know that the original idea for a roulette wheel originated in the 17th Century when Blaise Pascal, a French mathematician and scientist, attempted to create a machine to illustrate perpetual motion.
+Pascal’s attempts were unsuccessful (the laws of physics are a harsh mistress) but his machine formed the basis for what would later become the roulette wheel.

 You, Me And The Devil Makes Three

-- If you add up all the numbers on a roulette wheel, the grand total comes to 666.
-To those of you who don’t know, 666 is regarded as ‘the number of the beast’.
+- If you add up all the numbers on a roulette wheel, the grand total comes to 666: the so-called ‘number of the beast’.

-Because of new technology, you can enjoy virtual roulette and live roulette in a variety of different ways.
-The most common way is to play online; however you can also play using your television.
-This involves a live show being aired on certain channels and letting players bet either by calling in or using their TV remote.
+Thanks to modern technology, you can enjoy Virtual and Live Roulette in a variety of different ways.
+In addition to playing via your desktop, you can also play using your television.
+TV Roulette involves a live show aired on certain channels, allowing players to bet either by calling in or using their TV remote.